ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 and incident server.

-Incident server can be deployed in network analytics platform, controllers and provides functionalities such as incident identification, report, diagnosis, resolution, or querying for incident lifecycle management.
+Incident server can be deployed in network analytics platform, controllers and provides functionalities such as network incident identification, report, diagnosis, resolution, or querying for network incident lifecycle management.

 Incident client can be deployed either in the same network platform, controller as the incident management server within a single domain, or in the upper layer network analytics platform or controller, e.g., multi-domain controller, invokes the functionalities provided by incident management server to meet the business requirements of fault management.
-The entire incident lifecycle management can be independent from or not under control of the network OSS or other business system of operators.
+The entire network incident lifecycle management can be independent from or not under control of the network OSS or other business system of operators.